Department of Design

-Prospective BYU Students: Prospective students wishing to be admitted into the Design Department for Fall semester should apply to BYU through the regular admissions process at byu.edu/admissions.
+Prospective BYU Students: Prospective students wishing to be admitted into the Design Department should apply to BYU through the regular admissions process at byu.edu/admissions.
 Admission to BYU does not guarantee admission into Department of Design degree programs.
-Prospective students are also encouraged to apply for department talent scholarships by the department deadline in January.
+Prospective students are strongly encouraged to apply for department talent scholarships by the department deadline in January.

 Department Admissions: All Design majors are limited enrollment programs which require students to apply for acceptance through a department admissions proces.
-Admitted BYU stduents should declare their pre-major intent before registering for the prerequisite classes.
-When pre-major coursework is complete, permission to enroll in a Design degree program is granted through a portfolio review prcoess.
-Pre-major portfolio reviews are held online at the end of Fall and Winter semester and Spring term at https://designdept.slideroom.com.
+Admitted BYU stduents should declare their pre-major intent before registering for prerequisite classes.
+When pre-major coursework is complete, permission to enroll in a Design degree program is granted through a portfolio review process.
+Pre-major portfolio reviews are held online at the end of Fall and Winter semester and Spring term.
+Apply online at https://designdept.slideroom.com.

 Major Admissions: Upon completion of all pre-major courses, students appy for admission to the major of their choice through a portfolio review.
 Reviews are held in June each year.
 Contact the department office in E509 HFAC for more information.

 Transfer Students: Transfer students applying for admittance to the Department of Design are asked to submit an application and a portfolio on https://designdept.slideroom.com.
-Transfer applications for the Department of Design are reviewed year round by the program areas.
-Upon acceptance into the department and at the discretion of the area faculty, students are placed at the appropriate level of study.
+Transfer applications for the Department of Design are reviewed year round by program areas.
+At the discretion of the area faculty, students are accepted into the department and are placed at the appropriate level of study.
 Transfer applications are contingent upon acceptance into BYU, a separate application process.
 Admission to the department does not guarantee admission to Brigham Young University.
-BYU deadlines are February 1st for Spring, Summer, and Fall enrollment, and October 1st for Winter enrollment.
+For BYU deadlines refer to https://enrollment.byu.edu/admissions/deadlines.

-Note: Students may apply to department programs twice.
+Note: Students may apply for admission to department programs twice.

-All students are encouraged to apply for department Talent Awards by the January 15th deadline.
-Talent Award applications will open on November 15th.
-Apply at https://designdept.slideroom.com.
+All students are encouraged to apply for department Talent Awards and other scholarships by the December 1st deadline.
+Talent Award applications will open on November 1st.
+Apply online at https://designdept.slideroom.com.